HarshavardhanaTG/HarshavardhanaTG.github.io/_pages/emg2speechALS.md

 **EMG-to-Speech pipeline overview** --- (ALS subject, small language-corpora):

-A patient with amyotrophic lateral sclerosis (ALS) silently articulated a set of sentences while orofacial EMG was recorded.
+A subject with amyotrophic lateral sclerosis (ALS) silently articulated a set of sentences while orofacial EMG was recorded.
 We convert these EMG signals into synthetic speech using the following pipeline:

 1. Silent EMG Recording

-    The patient articulates sentences without producing audible sound.
+    The subject articulates sentences without producing audible sound.
 Only orofacial EMG is captured.

 2. Reference Audio Generation